Light-Wizzard/WeBook/README.md

 I will use Visual Studio or VS, and make sure it is cross-platform, so you get the same expericane no matter what OS you are on.

+The above Screenplay format also shows off the fact that every line in a script, might be something different, for example, INT, or EXT or a few others, are indicators as to where this takes place, so it needs to be a different Style, so you use the Style called "Scence", and you have a Narrorator Style, and an Actor Style, so that you can have a style for everything you want to, and write code to deal with each of these Styles differently.

 See [Wiki](https://github.com/Light-Wizzard/WeBook/wiki) for more informaton.